Tikitikitikidesuka/GeneticArtist/README.md

                    --output <Ouptut Image>
 ```

+To hide the preview window add `--nogui` to the parameters.
+In case you do want it, remember to press ESC when the program finishes to close it.

+To get a detailed output of what the program is doing add `--verbose` to the parameters.

+> :gear: **The GUI is still a prototype and will be changed shortly**

 ## Try it Out!

 Ready to see the magic happen?
 Check out some examples of what you can create with _Genetic Artist_.